 Eliminate the old roof

 Now that you have organized everything, it is time to get to work.
 Obviously, if you are re-roofing your home, firstly you have to get rid of the old one.
 This can turn out to be a hard task, especially if the fasteners and screws are rusted.
-If this is the case, you will probably have to use a pry bar and the hammer to loosen them.
+If this is the case, you might as well just buy new fasteners and leytonfasteners.co.uk is the place to go, as they supply them all across the UK.
 On the other note, if you are building a new house, this is a step that you can skip.

 Add drip molding and valley flashing